Skip to content

 This 200-year-old city in Malaysian Borneo is the capital of Sarawak.
 There is a lovely river running through the town, perfect for a leisurely stroll.

 Kuching is one of the most diverse towns in Malaysia.
 There are more than seven indigenous tribes that still make the area home.
-Walk down the street, and you’ll hear a bunch of different languages, it’s pretty fascinating.
+Walk down the street, and you’ll hear a bunch of different languages.
+It’s pretty fascinating.

 The Rainforest World Music Festival occurs here every July.
 It happens over three days and brings performers from as far as Jamaica, Ireland, and Bhutan.